dana-harrington/dana-harrington.github.io/about.md

 header: About Me
 group: navigation
 ---
+Dana Harrington is currently working at Nurun [http://www.nurun.com].
+He has been at Nurun for approximately a year and a half as a Scala developer, Scala team lead, and currently as technical lead for large e-Commerce project involving on Scala, Play Framework, Akka.

-Dana Harrington is the lead Scala developer at Nurun Toronto.
-He has been involved in functional programming for over fifteen years.
+Dana has been involved in functional programming (including Scala, F# and Haskell) for over fifteen years.

+He currently lives in Toronto with his wife, Alexandra and dog, Murray.
+He likes coffee, music, IPAs, category theory and type safety.